isomerpages/moe-northspringpri/_our-programmes/Applied Learning Programme (ALP).md

 title: Applied Learning Programme (ALP)
 permalink: /our-programmes/applied-learning-programme-alp/
 description: ""
+variant: markdown
 ---
 Applied Learning Programme (ALP)
 ================================

-#### Focus Area: Science.
-Technology.
-Engineering.
-Mathematics (Sustainability)
+#### Focus Area: STEM (Sustainability)

 **TEACHING AND LEARNING APPROACH**<br>
 Sustainability is the heart of the Applied Learning Programme in NSPS.
 In NSPS, North Springers have the Maker’s Sustainability (M.A.S.S.)
-Education Programme where they adopt the design thinking maker’s approach to innovate and create solutions to contribute to a sustainable future for Mother Earth.
-The modified design thinking approach shown below fosters a culture of empathy, resilience, and innovation, and is a process which seeks to develop values and skills not only towards the care of the environment, but towards all areas in life.
+Education Programme where they adopt the design thinking maker’s approach to innovate and create solutions to contribute to a sustainable future for Mother Earth. &nbsp; The modified design thinking approach shown below fosters a culture of empathy, resilience, and innovation, and is a process which seeks to develop values and skills not only towards the care of the environment, but towards all areas in life

 <style>
 img {